Deekshabhoomi

-Nagbhumi, which is ancient place region where majority peoples of clan Nagvanshi survived and strongly followed Buddhas teachings now in Maharashtra state of democratic republic nation India.

 Deeksha literally means 'act of ordaining' and bhoomi means the 'ground'.
 Deekshabhoomi means the ground where people got ordained as Buddhist.
 This religious mass conversion at one place was the first ever of its kind in history.
 Deekshabhoomi is one of two places of considered to be of great importance in the life of Ambedkar, the other being Chaitya Bhoomi in Mumbai.

 History

 Ambedkar delivering speech during mass conversion in Deekshabhoomi, Nagpur, 14 October 1956.

 Dr. Ambedkar had declared in 1935 that although he was born as a Hindu, he would not die as one, as conversion was the solution to abandon the caste system.
 After this declaration and having extensively and exhaustively studied the doctrines of all the major world religions, Dr. Ambedkar would choose Buddhism for himself and his followers.

-Buddhism was 2,550 years old in 1956, so it was a notable year of celebration for the Buddhist religious world globally and 14 October was the traditional date of conversion of Emperor Ashoka, the great Indian Buddhist Monarch and the day is celebrated as Ashok Vijaya Dashmi.
+Buddhism was 2,550 years old in 1956, so it was a notable year of celebration for the Buddhist religious world globally and 14 October was the traditional date of conversion of Emperor Ashoka, the 3rd Mauryan Monarch and the day is celebrated as Ashok Vijaya Dashmi.
 He selected Nagpur for his conversion ceremony, as he explained in his speech at that occasion, because Nagpur was the homeland of 'Nag' people who embraced Buddhism, supported it with great efforts in its early period, and propagated it throughout India.
 Ground near the Ramdaspeth area in Nagpur was selected for the ceremony.

 On 14 October 1956, Dr. Ambedkar and his wife took the oath of Three Jewels and Five Precepts from the Burmese monk Mahasthavir Chandramani from Kushinagar.
 Dr. Ambedkar then gave the oath of Three Jewels, Five Precepts, and 22 Vows to thousands of his followers.
 In this way, Nagpur became the birthplace of Neo Buddhist movement.

 Dr. Ambedkar died on 6 December 1956, one and a half months after the Deeksha ceremony.
 However, this ceremonial conversion continued after his death, converting 15-20 million by March 1959.
 After his death the 'Dr. Babasaheb Ambedkar Deekshabhoomi Smarak Samiti' (Dr. Babasaheb Ambedkar Deekshabhoomi Memorial committee) was organized for the management of Deekshabhoomi.
 The committee decided to build a stupa at the place as a monument of that ceremony and a mass conversion of people to Buddhism.
 Arya Bhadant Surai Sasai is the president of the Dr. Babasaheb Ambedkar Deekshabhoomi Memorial committee, Nagpur.